Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Abstract

 The surging interest in blockchain technology has revitalized the search for effective Byzantine consensus schemes.
 In particular, the blockchain community has been looking for ways to effectively integrate traditional Byzantine fault-tolerant (BFT) protocols into a blockchain consensus layer allowing various financial institutions to securely agree on the order of transactions.
 However, existing BFT protocols can only scale to tens of nodes due to their $O(n^2)$ message complexity.

-In this paper, we propose \BFT, the fastest and most scalable BFT protocol to-date.
+In this paper, we propose \BFT, \textlabel{a fast and scalable BFT protocol}{R2(1.1)}.
 At the heart of \BFT is a novel message aggregation technique that combines hardware-based trusted execution environments (TEEs) with lightweight secret sharing.
 Combining this technique with several other optimizations (i.e., optimistic execution, tree topology and failure detection), \BFT achieves low latency and high throughput even for large scale networks.
 Via systematic analysis and experiments, we demonstrate that \BFT has better scalability and performance than previous BFT protocols.